 Fast-forward a couple days, where Bruce is giving an interview to investigative reporter Vicky Vale

-I gave a brief write-up of the character (voiced here by Tara Strong) in my “Bird of Prey” review, but really, she’s not terribly remarkable.
+I gave a brief write-up of the character in my “Bird of Prey” review, but really, she’s not terribly remarkable.
 Just think back to Kim Basinger from Burton’s first Batman movie and you’re golden.

 Anyways, a ton of people have been vanishing from Gotham lately, and Bruce is determined to not lose anyone else after what happened to Joker.
 A noble sentiment, to be sure, but the accompanying Manly Scowl needs some work.

-Most of Gotham is smart enough to not straggle after dark, but in true horror movie tradition, there’s always that one civilian who just happens to be working late.
+Most of Gotham is smart enough to not straggle after dark, but in true horror movie tradition, there’s always that one sap who just has to work late.
 Then a mugger and the cemetery guard get involved, and before you know it Batman has to deal with three

 Darkseekers Undead Americans “Lost Ones”.